credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/plantuml/plantuml-core/README.md

 # Module plantuml-core

-This module contains services for generation of [plantUml](http://plantuml.com) diagrams from plantUml notations.
+This module contains services for generation [plantUml](http://plantuml.com) diagrams from plantUml notations.

-For launching of the generator, the Graphviz tool should be installed, see the [http://plantuml.com/graphviz-dot](http://plantuml.com/graphviz-dot) documentation.
+For launching the generator, the Graphviz tool should be installed, see the [http://plantuml.com/graphviz-dot](http://plantuml.com/graphviz-dot) documentation.
 Graphviz is optional if you only need sequence diagrams and activity (beta) diagrams.